seupermission/PyThermometer/README.md

       ```python
         def openSerial():

-            port = 'COM4'  # you shoule change to your board port
+            port = 'COM4'  # you shoule change to your board serial port
        ```

 ```